ABOUT US

 Heart of the Arts, Inc. (HAI)

 Founded in December 2002 to develop and fund artistic and cultural programs, using the 1912 Center as the heart of that development, Heart of the Arts, Inc. is the non-profit company selected by the City of Moscow to run, maintain and grow the 1912 Center.
-HAI took over operations on May 1, 2007.
+HAI took over operations on May 1, 2007 and entered into the first part of the renewal term with the City in October 2011 and the second part in October 2016 and a new agreement in 2021.

 Mission